Updated on September 12th, 2023

 Before your high schooler goes to college, it’s crucial that they have particular life skills that will help them thrive.
-However, some of these core competencies are accidentally neglected, especially if they are activities that school students’ parents normally manage.
+However, some of these core competencies, including important life skills such as problem-solving, critical thinking, and managing finances, are accidentally neglected, especially if they are activities that school students’ parents normally manage.

 Without certain life skills, your student will not only face the new challenge of being a college student, but they will also have to learn some foundational skills associated with being an adult in the world today.
 However, by taking the time to teach them in advance, you can relieve this burden, making their future transition into their new phase of life so much easier.